Newburgh, New York: History

 At the time of European contact the area of Newburgh was occupied by the Waoranek, a branch of the Lenape.
 The area that became Newburgh was first explored by Europeans when Henry Hudson stopped by during his 1609 expedition up the river that now bears his name.
 His navigator, Robert Juet, is said to have called the site "a pleasant place to build a town", although some later historians believe he may actually have been referring to the area where Cornwall-on-Hudson now stands.

 Around 1683, provincial governor Thomas Dongan purchased the land from the Woaranek people.
 The first settlement was made in the spring of 1709 by fifty-four Palatine refugees, sponsored by Queen Anne of Great Britain.
 The settlers named it the Palatine Parish by Quassic.
 In 1743, a ferry at the foot of First Street had been established between Newburgh and Fishkill Landing (now Beacon, New York).
 In 1752, the land had been surveyed by Cadwallader Colden and named "Newburgh", perhaps after one of the Newburghs (there are two) in his father's native Scotland (Colden himself was born in Ireland).
 Shipyards were established and docks and warehouses lined the waterfront.

-Newburgh was the headquarters of the Continental Army from March 1782 until late 1783.
-While the army was camped at Newburgh, some of its senior officers began the "Newburgh conspiracy" to overthrow the government.
-General George Washington was able to persuade his officers to stay loyal to him.
-The army was disbanded here in 1783.
-Washington received the famous Newburgh letter from Lewis Nicola proposing that he become king here.
-It drew a vigorous rebuke from Washington.
-In honor of his refusal of that suggestion, Kings Highway, the north–south street on which the Newburgh headquarters is located, was renamed Liberty Street.

-Municipal growth
+In April 1782, General George Washington made his headquarters at the farmhouse of the Hasbrouck family, making Newburgh the Continental Army's headquarters; he remained there until August 1783.
+This was Washington's longest stay at any of his over 160 headquarters.
+In March 1782, Washington received the famous Newburgh letter from Lewis Nicola, suggesting that he declare himself king of the United States, a suggestion he strongly rejected.
+In honor of that rejection, Kings Highway, the north–south street on which the Newburgh headquarters is located, was renamed Liberty Street.
+In March 1783, feeling embittered over their lack of payment from Congress, an anonymous letter circulated amongst the senior officers encamped at the nearby New Windsor Cantonment, calling for a meeting between the officers to decide what course of action to take against Congress; the letter advocated for an ultimatum stating that if peace was declared and the officers were still unpaid, they would refuse to disband the army — effectively a military mutiny against the civilian government.
+This letter began what is now known as the "Newburgh Conspiracy".
+After delivering the "Newburgh Address" and reading aloud a letter from Congressman Joseph Jones of Virginia, Washington was able to persuade his officers to stay loyal to Congress and to him.
+A month later, Washington delivered the Proclamation of the Cessation of Hostilities that announced the preliminary peace treaty with the United Kingdom, and ordering the army to officially stand down.
+This marked the effective end of the fighting of the American Revolution, exactly 8 years later to the day since the fighting began at the Battles of Lexington and Concord.
+The Hasbrouck House was purchased by New York State in 1850 to preserve the site, making it the very first publicly owned historic site in the United States.